mangrick/controlnet-dockerized/README.md

 ## Structure
 The application is structured into a frontend and a backend part, where the frontend application provides a user interface and sends corresponding POST requests to the backend.
-The backend receives the image generation configuration and uses ControlNet to synthesize a new image to return.
-Note that the repository does not store the network weights for ControlNet, therefore, these need to be obtained from [Huggingface](https://huggingface.co/lllyasviel/ControlNet/blob/main/models/control_sd15_canny.pth) and placed into the *models* folder inside ControlNet directory.
+The backend receives the image generation configuration and uses ControlNet to synthesize a new image in return.
+Note that the repository does not store the network weights for ControlNet, therefore, these need to be obtained from [Huggingface](https://huggingface.co/lllyasviel/ControlNet/blob/main/models/control_sd15_canny.pth) and placed into the *models* folder inside *ControlNet* directory.

 Moreover, the backend can also be accessed programmatically to request synthesized images from the command line, e.g. with *curl* or from another Python application.
-See [demo](send_post_request.py) for an example.
+See [send_post_request](send_post_request.py) for an example.

 Screenshot of the Web application:
 ![demo](img/web_ui.png)